AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 You can see that all the normals point somewhat in the positive z direction even though they should be pointing towards the positive y direction.
 One solution to this problem is to define a normal map for each possible direction of the surface; in the case of a cube we would need 6 normal maps.
 However, with advanced meshes that can have more than hundreds of possible surface directions this becomes an infeasible approach.

 A different solution exists that does all the lighting in a different coordinate space: a coordinate space where the normal map vectors always point towards the positive z direction; all other lighting vectors are then transformed relative to this positive z direction.
 This way we can always use the same normal map, regardless of orientation.
 This coordinate space is called **tangent space**.

+**Tangent Space**

+Normal vectors in a normal map are expressed in tangent space where normals always